naikymen/pipettin-grbl-alpha/README.md

 We've reached "alpha" status, and are currently applying for funding to fully document this project.

+Our bot can:

+* Be programmed using a very nice web UI.
+* Place tips, load and dispense liquid solutions, and discard tips.
+* Prepare combinatorial PCR mixes with a reasonable optimized automatic planner.

+![mender1_cdnm_mazinger](doc/media/pics/21_04-en_el_labo/IMG_7441.JPG)

 > Proper documentation to build this yourself is not yet ready, let us know if you wish to get help, or help out :)

-![mender1_cdnm_mazinger](doc/media/pics/21_04-en_el_labo/IMG_7441.JPG)

 # Guia de usuario